Rangoli Chandel Slams Sooraj Pancholi For Speaking About Kangana Ranaut; Warns Media

 During the promotions of Satellite Shankar, which hit theatres today (November 8, 2019), Sooraj Pancholi had spoken about his dad Aditya Pancholi's alleged affair with Kangana Ranaut and had said, "That was their own issue.
 I don't get into that.
 I have spent most of my time with my grandparents.
 I think that was a personal matter between my parents and they have sorted it out.
 And everyone goes through ups and downs.
 I'm not too happy about the things that have happened but it's their life."

-This didn't go down well with Kangana's sister Rangoli, who took out to Twitter to lash out at him.
+This didn't go down well with Kangana's sister Rangoli Chandel, who took to Twitter to lash out at him.
 She posted, "Alleged murderer and rapist father son duo using a clear case of physical harassment to promote themselves, the case is in the court no one has rights to speak about it, Kangana's name can't save your flop career only work will 🙏#soorajpancholi." (sic) Take a look at her tweet here.

 Alleged murderer and rapist father son duo using a clear case of physical harassment to promote themselves, the case is in the court no one has rights to speak about it, Kangana’s name can’t save your flop career only work will 🙏#soorajpancholi https://t.co/r6bPotDgVN— Rangoli Chandel (@Rangoli_A) November 8, 2019

-Adding to it, she wrote, "My warning ⚠ to blood thirsty media whosoever passes verdict on the case which is in the court suggesting it was an amicable equation and building perception to benefit a certain party will be sued and dragged to the court as well 🙏."
+Adding to it, she wrote, "My warning ⚠ to blood thirsty media whosoever passes verdict on the case which is in the court suggesting it was an amicable equation and building perception to benefit a certain party will be sued and dragged to the court as well 🙏." (sic)

 My warning ⚠ to blood thirsty media whosoever passes verdict on the case which is in the court suggesting it was an amicable equation and building perception to benefit a certain party will be sued and dragged to the court as well 🙏— Rangoli Chandel (@Rangoli_A) November 8, 2019